SIMPLIFYING CARDIOGENIC SHOCK

 What is Ventricular Tachycardia?

-Enjoy watching the video:
+CCU as ordered.
+Enjoy watching the videos:

 Sessions 37-Diagnostic Tests (Part 3)